andik101/redis-kubernetes/README.md

 The command deploys Redis on the Kubernetes cluster in the default configuration.

-> **Tip**: Your data are mount in a k8s cluster volume named: redis-ssd *as you can check the redis-statefulset.yaml
+> **Tip**: Your data are mount in your k8s cluster storage with 2Gi volume size specified.

 ## Uninstalling the Redis